naschidaniel/spatialMOS/README.md

 ## Changelog

+- 2021-05-06 spatial_parser and predict has been was refactored
 - 2021-04-12 #blacklivesmatter
 - 2021-04-11 CI: Github actions for pylint, pytest and rust tests
 - 2021-04-11 The generic script `run_get_data.py` was added for lwd, suedtirol and zamg.